top of page

 1. Attention residue

 Whenever we start something new without completing something else, we create what might be considered an ‘open loop’ in the brain.
-This causes thoughts about the earlier activity to persist in the mind, even though we're now focused on something else (Leroy, 2009).
+Thoughts about the earlier activity continue to persist in the mind, even though we're now focusing on something else (Leroy, 2009).

 2. Brain drain